Sue: Snakedance… Sounds a bit rude to me.

 Sue: Is this character trapped inside an oil painting?
 I don’t get it.

-Lon returns from his rendezvous with Tegan.
-His mother accuses him of sneaking out to have some fun.
+When Lon returns from his rendezvous with Tegan, his mother accuses him of sneaking out to have fun.

 Sue: She isn’t happy with him.
 Maybe it’s because he’s been behaving badly.

 Sue: I’ve just realised that Martin Clunes’ shirt collar is supposed to look like that.
-I thought it was just the way he’d dressed himself, but it’s intentional.
-The costume designer is taking the piss.
+I thought it was just the way he’d dressed himself in the morning, but it’s actually intentional.
+The costume designer must be taking the piss.

 She doesn’t have a problem with Martin’s trousers, though.